FREE SHIPPING on orders over $75 International: over $250

 If you brew the same tea in a single pot for a long time, the fragrance will intensify.

 In the process of brewing tea, the fragrance of the tea is brought into the porous material of the inner wall of the ZiSha pot.
-When water is poured into the teapot again, some of the taste of the tea that is stored in ZiSha will come out.
+When water is poured into the teapot again, some of the taste of the tea stored in ZiSha will release its flavor.
 However, acquiring this taste is a very long process.
 It may take ten, twenty, or thirty years.

 Some people like to brew many kinds of tea in the same teapot.
 This is also totally fine because this acquisition of taste by ZiSha clay is a very slow and gradual process.
 In most cases, our taste buds cannot even detect the difference in such delicate ratios.